The Renewable Energy Law Review: Russia

 - SPICs that were concluded under the previous rules remain in force.
 Such SPICs can be amended or terminated by the parties concerned on the basis of the laws in force at the time of the SPIC's conclusion.
 However, it is not possible to enter into a new SPIC under the previous regime.

-Furthermore, another federal law19 has been introduced to regulate the conclusion of agreements affording support to investments in the Russian Federation.
+Furthermore, another federal law23 has been introduced to regulate the conclusion of agreements affording support to investments in the Russian Federation.
 This law introduces a new type of agreement, the SZPK, on the protection and promotion of investments.
 Unlike SPICs, SZPKs are to be used not only in production-based industries, but also in other sectors, such as services, intellectual property and infrastructure.
 The SZPK legislation also provides for a less formal contract conclusion process.
-Since this federal law has only been adopted recently and no relevant secondary legislation has been adopted yet, it is difficult to forecast how SZPKs will be applied in practice.
+The first nine SZPKs were signed in December 2020.24

 It seems that both mechanisms could be used (and even coexist) in renewable energy manufacturing, depending on the specifics of the particular investment project.